 Creating Narrated Presentations Using Microsoft PowerPoint for Windows

-This document walks you through the steps of creating a narrated presentation to deliver content to students.
-The process has been developed to ensure a thoughtful design process, and an easy way of editing, recording, and updating content.
-It leverages the use of Microsoft PowerPoint to develop the content, Kaltura to store and caption the content, and Canvas to make content available to students.
+This document walks you through creating a narrated presentation to deliver content to students.
+The process has been developed to ensure a thoughtful design process and easy editing, recording, and updating of content.
+It leverages Microsoft PowerPoint to develop the content, Kaltura to store and caption it, and Canvas to make content available to students.

 Check Your Version of PowerPoint

 These directions were written for Version 16 of Microsoft 365.
-There is a campus-wide version of Microsoft 365 available at no cost to you.
+A campus-wide version of Microsoft 365 is available to you at no cost.
 If you are running a previous version, please take a moment to update your version of Microsoft 365.

 Set Microphone / Audio Levels (Windows 10)